mmikowski/hi_score/README.md

 ### Patches
 The `xhi_02_SetupMatrix.patch_matrix` directs patch application.

-The `xhi setup` stage applies patches to vendor assets.
+The `bin/xhi setup` stage applies patches to vendor assets.
 The configuration for patches are in `package.json` in the `xhiPatchMatrix` map.
 The patches are stored in the `patch` directory.

 The patches mechanism allows us to use great tools tweaked for our needs while maintaining the upstream source.
 For example, we patch `uglify-js` to support object property name compression and shuffling by `superpack`.

 ---
 ## Build
-Use `xhi build` or `xhi make` or `xhi 11` (where 11 is the stage number) to build a distribution.
+Use `bin/xhi build` or `bin/xhi make` or `bin/xhi 11` (where 11 is the stage number) to build a distribution.
 The build script concatenates, compresses, and obsufucates JavaScript and CSS.
 It copies only the required assets into the the distribution directory (`build/<build_id>/dist`).
-The result loads faster, runs faster, and typically consumes <5% of the disk space of the development code.
+The result loads faster, runs faster, and typically consumes roughly 1/50th (2%) of the development environment.

 ```
   $ ## Show disk usage of all development files